imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

 }
 ```

 And, again, that’s all folks!
 Two more lines to set a gap and a margin to the cards, and we’re done!
-Everything else in the <a href="https://codepen.io/imjuangarcia/pen/MLyQPO" target="_blank" rel="noopener noreferrer">Pen</a> is standard CSS to achieve the Trello look and feel.
+Everything else in the [Pen](https://codepen.io/imjuangarcia/pen/MLyQPO) is standard CSS to achieve the Trello look and feel.

 <h4 id="so-then-are-media-queries-dead">
   So then... are media queries dead?